tellary/tellary.github.io/posts/2024-09-08-money-split.md

 ### Backend

+UPDATE December 21, 2024: Synchronizing data via [automerge.org](https://automerge.org) is implemented.

+The Money Split Application supports sharing workspace URLs and opening them on another devices by anyone who has a workspace link.

-The most important next step is implementing the backend, as collaborative editing isn’t possible without it.
+<s>The most important next step is implementing the backend, as collaborative editing isn’t possible without it.

 The current workaround---one person enters all expenses---works for some cases, like [group travel](#group-travel).
 For example, I now track all shared expenses when I travel with friends.
 However, it's not suitable for others, like [recurring activity](#recurring-activity).
-For example, if the disignated bookkeeper in one vacation, then he can't track who paid for the last lunch.
+For example, if the disignated bookkeeper in one vacation, then he can't track who paid for the last lunch.</s>

 ### Multiple workspaces